ry0y4n/app-service-basic-implementation/README.md

 ## Clean Up

-After you are done exploring your deployed AppService refence implementation, you'll want to delete the created Azure resources to prevent undesired costs from accruing.
+After you have finished exploring the AppService reference implementation, it is recommended that you delete the created Azure resources to prevent undesired costs from accruing.

 ```bash
 az group delete --name $RESOURCE_GROUP -y